chetflowers/firewall-force-series/Book_01_The_Password_Heist/chapters/03_operation_honeypot.md

 ⸻

 Nova stood.
-> “Next time, we don’t set a trap.”
+> "Next time, we don’t set a trap."

-> “Next time,” Lena added, “we build a cage.”
+> "Next time," Lena added, "we build a cage."

 Zee nodded.
-> “Nullroot’s in the system.
-But he’s not invisible anymore.”
+> "Nullroot’s in the system.
+But he’s not invisible anymore."

-> “And he thinks this is a game,” Jax said.
+> "And he thinks this is a game," Jax said.
-> “Let’s change the rules.”
+> "Let’s change the rules."

 ⸻